primer/css/CONTRIBUTING.md

 Hi there!
 We're thrilled that you'd like to contribute to this project.
 Your help is essential for keeping it great.

-Before you do, would you mind reading [this license agreement](CLA.md)?
-If you open a PR, we'll assume you agree to it.
-If you have any hesitation or disagreement, please do open a PR still, but note your concerns as well.
+After you open your first pull request, you will be asked to accept [this license agreement](https://cla.github.com/).
+Let us know in the PR if you have any hesitation or concerns.

 ## Using the issue tracker